ms-pavan/python-to-webAPI/README.md

 The above are the python installed paths python34-version

-neccessary paths: c:\python34;c:\python34\script
+neccessary paths: c:\python34;c:\python34\scripts

 2.Install  SimpleJson Package

 3.Place Request Packages in Lib/SitePackages folder(check Requests folder)

-4.Deploy WebAPI(.net) Rest service with CRUD operations in IIS or run it locally(use the path in python code to connect to service)
+4.Deploy WebAPI(.net) Rest service with CRUD operations in IIS or run it locally(use the ActionMethod name as path in python code to connect to service)

+5.Run the database scripts in SQLServer(WebAPICRUD.zip-->ReadMe.txt)

+Finally run the RestServiceUsingWebApi.py python  file to perform CRUD operations from python using WebApi